 HJC crash helmets are known for two things.
 First, they’re widely available with pretty much all bike shops that sell crash helmets in the UK having at least a small selection.
 Secondly, they’re relatively cheap.
 They don’t tend to have helmets at the top end of the price range but focus on making reasonably priced helmets which are well featured.

 That’s no accident of course.
 It’s HJCs stated goal to produce helmets that offer great performance at a very competitive price.
-We’ve reviewed their only 5 star SHARP rated crash helmet, the HQ-1, and it’s a real belter and very competitively priced for the performance.
-Talking to dealers, they’ve also got a great reputation among buyers too so it seems like it’s all going to plan for HJC.
+And talking to dealers, they’ve also got a great reputation among buyers too so it seems like it’s all going to plan for HJC.

 This is designed to produce a slow air flow from the outside to the inside of the helmet which results in less wind resistance and noise and directs the air around the head to reduce humidity and increase cooling.

 HJC produce a wide range of crash helmets covering most motorcycle categories – full face, off road, open faced – and also snowmobile helmets.
 They distribute their helmets to over 50 countries.

 And they must be doing something right.
 Chatting to a couple of helmet dealers recently, they say that HJCs are their most popular sellers.
 And in the US, the Motorcycle Industry Magazine (now defunct) called HJC their No.1 helmet maker for many years running.

 To read our reviews of HJC helmets, read our HJC section.

 Interested in buying an HJC crash helmet?

 If you’re interested in seeing a range of the latest HJC crash helmets for sale (or just want to check out some prices) – please click the picture below to visit the HJC page at Sportsbikeshop below.
 If you buy from there, we get a small sum from the sale – thanks!